Are you planning on doing a Hiroshima day trip from Osaka or Kyoto? Great, we are here to help.

 What used to be the Hiroshima Prefectural Industrial Promotion Hall is now an exposed steel dome that reminds us of the destruction we are capable of.

 After you are done visiting the Atomic Bomb Dome, or the Hiroshima Peace Memorial, head deeper into the Hiroshima Peace Memorial Park and explore a bit.
-There are numerous memorials, monuments, and other historic items worth checking out.
+There are numerous memorials, monuments, and other historic items worth checking out, such as the Children’s Peace Monument and the Pond of Peace.

 The one I really fancied was the Hiroshima National Peace Memorial Hall.